Should We Pray to Jesus?

 The answer regarding to whom we pray to revolves around why Christ came to the earth in the first place.
 What is interesting is that while God and Jesus are both members of the Godhead (John 1:1), the Lord still came to reveal the Father (John 1:18, 8:55, 15:21) and to have us pray and worship him directly.

 Jesus did not take upon himself human flesh to play up His own credentials, as great as they were (John 1:18, 5:37).
 The fact that the God of the Old Testament was both seen and heard (Exodus 20:1, 30:17 - 23, 34:5 - 7, etc.) shows that He was a pre-incarnate version of our Savior and not the Father.
-It also shows Jesus is worthy for us to pray to.
+It also shows Jesus is worthy of prayer directed toward him.

 Study for Two Female Figures Praying